sgmurphy/wordpress-plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.12.3 =
+* Added the missing Menu ordering ASC/DESC for the secondary ordering as well
+* Corrected the previous fix for the low rist XSS issue

 = 4.12.2 =
 * Fixed a possible XSS security issue - reported by Dmitrii Ignatyev from cleantalk